davidryan59/ji-rcn/README.md

 // General methods
 jint.compress()       // Remove all cached information on a JInterval.
-This includes: absolute position, cache on peo. jint.copy()           // Returns a deep copy of a JInterval jint.toString()       // Returns a text description of JInterval jint.getSetupObject() // Returns an object describing the setup options of JInterval: algorithm, tuning, display options.
+This includes: absolute position, cache on peo. jint.copy()           // Returns a deep copy of a JInterval jint.toString()       // Returns a text description of a JInterval jint.getSetupObject() // Returns an object describing the setup options of JInterval: algorithm, tuning, display options.
 ```